 Prior to the April 2016 filing period, the majority of sales tax exemptions were reported in aggregate under the description "All other transactions subject to 1%" or the description "Other totally-exempt sales."
-Effective for the April 2016 filing period, the Form R-1029 was revised to include over 160 codes to specifically identify each exemption.
+Effective for the April 2016 filing period, the Form R-1029, Louisiana Department of Revenue Sales Tax Return, was revised to include over 160 codes to specifically identify each exemption.
 This revision was made in response to legislative requests for more detailed information on amounts claimed for each sales tax exemption.
-While this information is available to be reported for FYE 6-18, there is a risk that taxpayers have erroneously classified exempt transactions.
+While this information is available to be reported, there is a risk that taxpayers have erroneously classified exempt transactions.
 Consequently, classification errors for sales tax revenue losses may be undetected and amounts erroneously reported in the Tax Exemption Budget document.